jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 ## Text-to-Text Models

 We support two different variations of the `bert` model for text-to-text encoding tasks.
-- `bert-base-en` is a more general purpose model, which will be suitable for most text-to-text search tasks.
+- `bert-base-en` is a raw pre-trained model, and should be used if you want to train something from scratch or train a model on a task where a notion of similarity is involved which is very different from what's usually considered as similar.
 - `sbert-base-en` has been fine-tuned once by [sentence-transformers](https://www.sbert.net/) on the [MS MARCO](https://microsoft.github.io/msmarco/) dataset on top of BERT.
-  It is designed for matching web search queries to short text passages and is a suitable backbone for similar text-to-text search tasks.
+  It is designed for matching web search queries to short text passages and is a suitable backbone for traditional text-to-text search tasks.

 These transformer-based models are loaded from the huggingface [transformers](https://github.com/huggingface/transformers) library.